uw-swag/ijacoco/README.md

 #### Tables:

-Generates all tables in the paper, update the numbers from csv files in `_work/paper_data`.
+Generates all tables in the paper and updates the numbers from csv files in `_work/paper_data`.
 Assuming to be executed at the project root directory; otherwise, provide `--work_dir` and `--paper_dir`.
 For example:

 ```
 python -m ijacoco.paper.results all_tables